 An Overview of the DMV (APS) Hearing

-When the police officer places you under arrest for DUI, the officer takes your California drivers license and provides you a pink colored document.
+When the police officer places you under arrest for DUI, the officer takes your California driver's license and provides you a pink colored document.
 This pink document serves as a temporary driver's license that expires in 30 days-at which time your license goes into suspension.
-You have 10 days from the date of the DUI arrest to contact the DMV and request a hearing to fight the suspension.
+You have 10 days from the date of your Fresno DUI arrest to contact the DMV and request a hearing to fight the suspension.
 If you request the DMV hearing within the 10 days, the driver's license suspension will be postponed, or “stayed” pending the outcome of the hearing.
 If you hire an attorney, he/she will call for you.
-If you are close or at the 10 day deadline, you MUST call immediately yourself to schedule the hearing.
+If you are close or at the 10 day deadline, you MUST call immediately to schedule the hearing.
 If you don't call within 10 days, you will lose the right to have the hearing and you will be suspended, whether or not you had a viable defense.

 The hearing is held before a DMV hearing officer at one of the DMV's regional driver's safety offices.
-If you've hired a DUI attorney in Fresno to handle the criminal charges, generally, the DUI attorney will handle the DMV hearing as well.
+If you've hired a DUI attorney in Fresno to handle the criminal charges, generally, the DUI defense attorney will handle the DMV hearing as well.
 In a DUI case, the DMV hearing officer has to decide three issues: